bengtssonpalme/MPBIO-BBT045-2025/sequencing_technologies_exercises.md

 Material/Files needed:

-- Varicella reference genome: `data/varicella.gb`
+- Varicella reference genome: `data/varicella.fasta`
 - Sequencing files from *dumas* strain: `data/varicella_mut1.fastq`, `data/varicella_mut2.fastq`

 ### Protocol

 #### Step 1

-Create a sorted and indexed BAM file using the steps 1-5 from exercise 1

 Go to the appropriate directory `cd ~/NGS_algorithms/Exercise_2`

+Create a sorted and indexed BAM file using the steps 1-5 from exercise 1 (you can skip conversion to FASTA since that format is already provided).

 Commands: Same Exercise 1, except skip converting GFF3 > FASTA (you already have a reference `data/varicella.fasta`).